balthier82/queryconnector/README.md

 #Query Connector

-This extension allows you to attach a query to a spreadsheet LibreOffice/OpenOffice Calc, saving the connection information on the spreadsheet itself for future data updates.
-It does not requires LibreOffice/OpenOffice Base or registering a file *.odb to connect the query.
+This extension allows you to attach a query to a LibreOffice/OpenOffice Calc spreadsheet, saving the connection information on the spreadsheet itself for future data updates.
+It doesn't depend on LibreOffice/OpenOffice Base and it's not necessary to register a file *.odb to connect the query/queries.

 **Supported languages: english, italian.**